Rome Film Festival: 2025

-The 20th edition of the festival is taking place from 15 to 26 October 2025.
-Paola Cortellesi, Italian actress, comedian, film director, screenwriter and producer, will chair the jury of the Progressive Cinema Competition at the festival.
+The 20th edition of the festival took place from 15 to 26 October 2025.
+Paola Cortellesi, Italian actress, comedian, film director, screenwriter and producer, chaired the jury of the Progressive Cinema Competition at the festival.

+2026

+The 21st edition of the festival will take place from 13 to 25 October 2026.
+Javier Bardem and Tessa Ross will be honored with Lifetime Achievement Award.